We've independently reviewed this article to make sure it's as accurate as we can make it.

 Sparks will damage the inside of your microwave permanently.
 So, while sparking microwaves aren’t dangerous to you, they are dangerous to themselves.

 There is one situation when a sparking microwave is dangerous.
-If it’s sparking because of broken electronics, then the microwave might pose a risk of electrocution.
+If it’s sparking because of broken electronics, then the microwave can pose a risk of electrocution.

-If you’re not sure whether the microwave is safe or not, just unplug it.
-That will help you avoid any dangers and investigate the problem more closely.
+If you’re unsure whether the microwave is safe, unplug it.
+Unplugging the microwave will help you avoid any dangers and investigate the problem more closely.

 Conclusion